How can I assemble my Telraam v1?

 - Camera (see here more details)

 - Camera holder (see here more details about the first version of the camera holder).
-For more info about the new 3D printed camera holder, read this article.
+To buy the new 3D printed camera holder, click here.

-Left: The first version of the Telraam camera holder.
+Left: The first version of the Telraam v1 camera holder.
 Right: The new 3D printed camera holder.

 Would you like to print the components yourself?
 Then you can find all the necessary information on our Github page.
 Good luck!
 Existing camera holders can easily be replaced by this new and durable camera holder.